-The Bank has a branch in Milan; Italy, as well as a representative office in China, and a liaison office in Istanbul, Turkey.
+The Bank has a liaison office in Istanbul, Turkey.
+During the year the Bank has closed its branch in Milan, Italy and representative office in China.
 The Bank's principal activities include:

 - issuance of guaranteed credit and equity linked notes and certificates; - provision of sub-participations and structured loans (including bridge and warehouse financing); - purchase of structured credit assets and structured loans; - provision of traditional banking products such as loans and credit facilities in major currencies, repurchase and reverse repurchase transactions, letters of credit and guarantees; and - taking deposits (including foreign exchange and other reference linked deposits).